osvaldopina/linkbuilder/docs.md

 Although spring hateoas is a generic framework and, in theory, it can support several formats, it currently supports only HAL.
 This framework has been designed to be able to support several formats.
-In this first version was created a specific extension for HAL.
+In this first version a specific extension for HAL was created.

 This extension comes on 2 fronts: HAL-specific link properties and knowledge of HAL document structure